 - Large whirlpool tub to use during the early stages of labor.

-- State-of-the-art fetal monitoring, portable to facilitate mom's freedom for movement.
+- State-of-the-art fetal monitoring, portable to facilitate mom's freedom of movement, that communicates critical data to your labor and delivery team.

 - Wireless internet.